-- Tornado wind speeds can reach 250 miles per hour
+- Tornado wind speeds can reach 250 mph.

-- Tornadoes can be a mile wide and can travel on the ground for as many as 50 miles
+- Tornadoes can be a mile wide and can travel on the ground for as much as 50 miles.

-- Approximately 3 out of every 4 of the world’s tornadoes occur in the United States
+- About 3 out of 4 of the world’s tornadoes occur in the United States.

 What Is Tornado Insurance?

 Unlike floods or hurricanes, tornadoes are generally covered under homeowners insurance policies and do not require a separate endorsement, or rider.